What is a common feature of avascular necrosis visible on X-ray in its late stages?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-In the late stages of avascular necrosis, subchondral collapse is a notable feature visible on X-ray.
-This occurs as the blood supply to the bone is compromised, leading to the weakening of the bone structure beneath the cartilage, specifically in the subchondral region.
-As the bone loses its integrity and support, it can no longer withstand normal physiological loads, resulting in microfractures and eventual collapse.
+In the late stages of avascular necrosis, subchondral collapse is a common feature visible on X-ray.
+This occurs as the blood supply to the area becomes insufficient, leading to the death of bone cells and subsequent weakening of the bony structure.
+As the condition progresses, the bone beneath the cartilage surface fails to support the overlying cartilage, resulting in a characteristic flattening or collapse of the affected area.

 Subscribe